 When is the right time to start boarding school?

 Each child and each family is different; the ‘right’ time to start boarding school will most likely depend on personal circumstances.
-For many families living in isolated areas, there is very little choice other than Distance Education, which provides a wonderful education, but offers minimal interaction with other students.
+For many families living in isolated areas, there is very little choice other than Distance Education, which provides a wonderful education but offers minimal interaction with other students.

 Boarding provides students with wonderful opportunities in academic, creative and co-curricular pursuits, but it is the friendships, sense of belonging and supportive environment which are of great benefit to young people.

-What types of accommodation is offered?
+What types of accommodation are offered?

 Some schools will have boarders from as young as Prep, whilst others will take older students.
-Some schools offer boarders dormitory-style arrangement, with multiple beds per room.
+Some schools offer boarders a dormitory-style arrangement, with multiple beds per room.
 Ask the school you are considering how their rooming is structured.
 Schools suggest that this style of accommodation helps with social interaction and managing homesickness.
 The younger students may feel less isolated in a small dorm, and can develop friendships slowly, without the overwhelming large dorm-style accommodation.

 As the boarders progress into the their senior years of schooling, they may be offered the luxury and space of twin share bedrooms or even single bedrooms with shared or private ensuites.
 The natural progression of boarders as they reach these senior years requires greater privacy, and quiet space to meet the increased needs of their academic studies.
 For many Year 12 students, this privilege is considered a rite of passage.